lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following new features:

 * Captcha for guest login to Brand Portal.
+See, [Brand Portal guest access](../using/guest-access.md) for more information.

 ### Enhancements {#enhancements-646}